 Courses run just 10 to 12 weeks, plus, our rolling admissions allows you to start during any of our four terms: September, January, April and July.
 In addition, year-round scheduling means you can earn your degree sooner.

 Program costs 50% less than FDU standard tuition.
 In addition, numerous financial aid options are available to help you pay for college, including government grants and loans.
 GI Bill and Yellow Ribbon Program benefits are also available for eligible military veterans.
 Our Financial Aid Office and Office of Veterans Services can help you successfully navigate the financial aid process.

-You can start on your master’s degree while still working toward your bachelor’s.
-Once you complete 99 credits, you can take up to nine credits of graduate coursework in the Master's in Administrative Science (MAS) program offered through our School of Administrative Science.
-The head start would allow you to earn your master’s in as few as 12 months (four semesters).
+You can start on your master's degree while still working toward your bachelor's.
+Once you complete 99 credits, you can take up to nine credits of graduate coursework in the Master's in Administrative Science (MAS) program offered through our School of Administrative Science (SAS).
+The head start would allow you to earn your master's in as few as 12 months (four semesters).
 Public service professionals can also take advantage of the Master of Science in Cyber and Homeland Security Administration, a program specifically designed to help students become leaders in the security profession.

 I. General Education Requirements: 50 credits

 Many students transfer to FDU with enough previous credits to satisfy part, if not all, of the general education requirements.

 - PADM 4506 Domestic Prep.
 For Terrorism and Catastrophic Emergencies

 - PADM 4545 Effective Risk Communication for Leadership